ferasbg/crypton/src/README.md

 ```
+- The `exp-config-run.sh` file will be an iterative shell file that will run each experimental configuration permutation.

 ## Technical Overview
 - In `client.py`, the component at the client-level is split into the following subcomponents: `AdvRegClient` which is the client that uses the model of type `nsl.AdversarialRegularization`, `AdvRegClientConfig` which stores configuration data for the `AdvRegClient`, `Client` which uses the base `tf.keras.models.Model` object for its model, `ClientConfig`, `ExperimentConfig` which stores the arguments passed when the user runs `python3 client.py` after instantiating an insecure gRPC instance with `python3 server.py`, and `DatasetConfig`, which creates the client partitions depending on the argument for the total number of clients, and passes the loaded client train & test partitions to the `ClientConfig` or `AdvRegClientConfig` object respectively.
 By default, the `HParams` utilities object is also used, which defines the adversarial and base network hyperparameters for the models used by the clients.